• Skip to primary navigation

 How do you know if you have an inguinal hernia?

 If you’re unsure whether or not you have an inguinal hernia, don’t worry!
 There’s a good chance you do, but it’s important to get a diagnosis from a doctor.
 This way, you can start planning your treatment options.
 Treatment options for an inguinal hernia vary depending on the hernia type and severity, but can usually include surgery or medication.
-It’s likely that you have an inguinal hernia.
+You likely have an inguinal hernia.
 Diagnosis is typically made during an abdominal exam, but may also be confirmed through imaging techniques (like X-rays).

 Read also: How to watch US Open 2022 live streaming